AppleIntusion/MMAEVe/tutorial/tutorial.md

 ## AMBER-Safe PDB Files

 While all of the examples shown in this tutorial were of coarse-grained systems.
 MMAEVe is also perfectly capable of constructing all-atomic systems.
-Generating an approtriate .pdb for the Antechamber program of AMBER is straightforward when individual molecules are used.
+Generating an appropriate .pdb for the Antechamber program of AMBER is straightforward when individual molecules are used.
 However, if protein complexes are utilized then each subunit should have a chain ID associated with it.
-This will ensure that Antechamber recognizes the protein complex subunits as inditidual molecules.
+This will ensure that Antechamber recognizes the protein complex subunits as individual molecules.

 ## Reproducible Systems